micro/micro/README.md

     src="https://img.shields.io/badge/twitter-follow-blue.svg"></a>
 </p>

-An API first development platform
+Micro is API first development platform.
+It addresses the requirements for building services in the cloud by providing a set of services which act as the building blocks for any platform.
+Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 ## Overview

-Micro addresses the requirements for building services in the cloud.
-It provides a set of services which act as the building blocks of a platform.
-Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 <img src="https://micro.dev/images/micro.png?v=1" />